-According to the 2011 Policy, 60% of the affected residents would need "yes" vote to move to next step of implementation.
-In practice, this requirement for public survey was changed to "60% of responded survey".
-This provision assigns "neutral" opinion on resident that do not respond.
-Previous review recommended to formalize this current practice (DN March 2021)
+According to the 2011 Policy, 60% of the affected residents would need "yes" vote to move to permanent implementation.
+In practice, this requirement for the public survey was changed to "60% of those who responded to the survey".
+This provision assigns a "neutral" opinion to residents that do not respond.
+Previous review recommended to formalize this current practice (DN March 2021).